Maurice Lacy (general)

-Maurice Lacy, or Maurice de Lacy (Бори́с Петро́вич Ла́сси; Boris Petrovich Lacy; 1740 – January 1820), born in Ireland, was a Russian general.
+Maurice Lacy, or Maurice de Lacy (Бори́с Петро́вич Ла́сси; Boris Petrovich Lacy; 1740 – January 1820), born in Ireland, was a general of the Russian Empire.
 He took part in the Siege of Izmail, the Battle of Praga, the Italian and Swiss expedition of 1799 and the Anglo-Russian occupation of Naples of 1805.

 Life

 Lacy, of Grodno, belonged to a branch of the family of Peter Lacy.
 He was born in County Limerick, Ireland, during the great frost of 1739–40, one of two sons and four daughters of Patrick de Lacy (died 1790) of Rathcahill and Templeglentan, and his wife Lady Mary Herbert.
 Maurice was said to have been brought up in an Irish convent.
 His kinsmen included notable immigrant soldiers in Russia, and taking advantage of these connections, he obtained a commission in the Russian army; he fought against the Turks, and attained general's rank, with which he revisited Ireland in 1792–3.
 He went back to Russia, and held command under Marshal Alexander Suvorov during the Kościuszko Uprising and in the campaigns against the French in Switzerland and Italy.